karthikeyan-manivasagam/phpfpm-kafka-kubernetes/README.md

-# streamnative-php-kafka-protocol-demo
+# phpfpm-ngnix-kafka-kubernetes

-This repo have a demo code to produce and consume a message to apache pulsar hosted in streamnative using phpkakfa library
+This repo have a demo code to produce and consume a message to kafka hosted in using phpkakfa library

 ## Steps to run in Local